sb-codz/sb-codz.github.io/.lottreyGazettes/Privacypolicy.md

 **9. Contact Us**

 a.
-If you have any questions or concerns about this privacy policy or the App's data handling practices, please contact us at [Your Contact Information].
+If you have any questions or concerns about this privacy policy or the App's data handling practices, please contact us at [smaxwap@gmail.com ].

----

-Please ensure that you replace "[Date]" with the actual effective date of the privacy policy and include your contact information in section 9.
-Additionally, make sure to review and possibly modify the provided privacy policy with the help of a legal professional to ensure it accurately reflects your app's data collection practices and complies with applicable laws and regulations.